raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 In the BSD Sockets API this is achieved by setting the SO_LINGER option to zero before closing the socket.

-In protocol implementation there are generally two kinds of errors that software writers have to deal with.
-The first is situations that arise due to factors in the environment, such as temporary loss of connectivity.
-While undesirable, these situations do not indicate a flaw in the software, and they are situations that software should generally be able to recover from.
-The second is situations that should never happen when communicating with a correctly-implemented peer.
-If they do happen, they indicate a serious flaw in the protocol implementation, beyond what it is reasonable to expect software to recover from.
-This document describes this latter form of error condition as a "fatal error" and specifies that an implementation encountering a fatal error condition "MUST forcibly abort the connection immediately".
-Given that these fatal error conditions signify defective software, and given that defective software is likely to remain defective for some time until it is fixed, after forcibly aborting a connection, a client SHOULD refrain from automatically reconnecting to that same server for at least one hour.

 The term "server" means the software with a listening socket, awaiting incoming connection requests.